Sexualization and sexual exploitation in K-pop: Gender inequalities

 Women in K-pop are deliberately subjected to the male gaze, dollification, and being considered exotic and submissive for their masculine fans in a patriarchal society.
 Femininity is desired to coincide with the neo-Confucian patriarchal social structure so as to maximize profit; idols are normally forced into this definition in conjunction with Korea's inherently well-defined role for women.
 K-pop female groups face the paradox of stardom, as the industry's structural foundation is rooted in patriarchal society.
 This framework compels entertainment companies to shape female idols within an anti-feminist paradigm.
 With these anti-feminist expressions, Korean society is further encouraged to reinforce patriarchal values.

-Additionally, with South Korea being below many of the developed countries and being described to be more synonymous to the Muslim-majority countries by Xi Lin on the Global Gender Gap Report, it represents the general poor state of gender equality in South Korea.
+Additionally, with South Korea being below many of the developed countries by Xi Lin on the Global Gender Gap Report, it represents the general poor state of gender equality in South Korea.

 Academics Xi Lin and Robert Rudolf conducted a survey of 6,317 K-pop fans from 100 countries to determine the egalitarianism of the K-pop consumers.
 Their study found that more K-pop indulgence correlated to less egalitarianism, with this being most notable in already gender stratified countries.
 Similarly, the stratification of genders in Korea is actually aided by the government and its patriarchal capitalism, and vice-versa.
 The "K-pop Ripple Effect" describes how fandoms are influenced by the patriarchal ideas expressed in K-pop, and how they amplify and spread these ideas more widely through the internet and social media, reaching more fans and broader audiences.
 That is, sexism and sexualization in K-pop support the success of South Korea's patriarchal capitalism, forcing norms of gender inequalities and the sexual objectification of female K-pop idols.